creativescala/creative-scala/src/raw/sequences/map.md

 increment(List(1, 2, 3))
 ```

-Each element is transformed by the function we pass to `map`, in this case `x => x + 1`, but we cannot change the number of elements in the list.
+Each element is transformed by the function we pass to `map`, in this case `x => x + 1`.
+With `map` we can transform the elements, but we cannot change the number of elements in the list.

 ### Transforming Sequences of Numbers